Iran says it will suspend cooperation with UN’s nuclear watchdog

 The vote at the UNSC on Friday means the “snapback” sanctions could take effect as early as next Sunday.

-These include the reimposition of an arms embargo against Iran, a ban on uranium enrichment and reprocessing, a ban on activities with ballistic missiles, and a punishing global asset freeze as well as travel bans on Iranian individuals and entities.
+These would include the reimposition of an arms embargo against Iran, a ban on uranium enrichment and reprocessing, a ban on activities with ballistic missiles, and a punishing global asset freeze as well as travel bans on Iranian individuals and entities.

 The E3 had previously offered to delay the snapback for up to six months if Iran restored access for UN nuclear inspectors and engaged in talks with the US.